-She originally came to the administrations is ambiguous city as a consultant when it and does not allow the City to was incorporated and later know what its duties are," was hired by Mayor J. Max Mayor, John Ernst said in a Davis.
-Her original contract Mayor Davis left office and statement.
-"While working to- drew some fire when it was re- was succeeded by Rebecca wards an orderly transition, vealed she was to work only we have become mired in con- four days a week and was to flict over the terms and condi- be paid at her consultant the employment of the city tions of that agreement.
-The hourly rate if asked to work on clerk and finance director. responsible thing to do is to Fridays.
+She originally came to the city as a consultant when it was incorporated and later was hired by Mayor J. Max Davis.
+Her original contract drew some fire when it was revealed she was to work only four days a week and was to be paid at her consultant hourly rate if asked to work on Fridays.

-arrangement, but Garrett was able to command a higher city manager in the state at salary because of the start-up
+That contract was changed to a more conventional arrangement, but Garrett was able to command a higher salary because of the start-up nature of a new city.

-Police Chief Gary Yandura is to be the interim city manager.
+Police Chief Gary Yandura is to be the interim city man-